vannu07/The-Privacy-Aware-RAG-Bot/README.md

 - Optional FAISS vector retrieval (enable with `USE_VECTOR=1`).
 - Auth0 OIDC PKCE demo flow to get real tokens (developer mode).
 - Local mock FGA endpoint for development and tests.
+- Context-preserving assistant that uses the signed-in user's settings (first-party) and calls a third-party API with a delegated token from a lightweight Token Vault.

 ## Screenshots & diagram